igormas/ubimo-fed-ha/README.md

 ## Ad Dispatcher service API
   adDispatcher$: Stream which dispatch ad event.
-  registerToAdEvents: the provided function will be invoked the dispatched ad event.
+  registerToAdEvents: function which except a callback as input, the callback is invoked each time the service dispatch an ad
+  event.